sui-foundation/sui-demo-day-bangkok/demo-projects/VeriWell.md

 ### Project Name

-Enter the project name here
+VeriWell

 You can also include the project logo by adding the image file to the `assets` [folder](./assets/) in the same PR, and [linking](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images) to it.

 ### Project Website

-Enter the project website's URL here
+TBA

 ### Team Members

-Please list the names and emails of your team members
+Yoon Soo Jang: yoonsoo.jang@dsrvlabs.com
+Min Seok Kim: minseok.kim@dsrvlabs.com

 ### Presenter Telegram

-Telegram account of the presenter
+@altpd13

 ### GitHub Repository

-Enter the project's GitHub repo URL here, optional if not open source
+TBA

 ## Project Description
+VeriWell is source code verification platform where Sui Move developers can verfiy source code easily.

 Please limit to one page, you can include graphics by adding the images to the `assets` [folder](./assets/) in the same PR, and [linking](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images) to it.

 ## Eligibility

 - Is this project deployed on Sui mainnet, testnet, devnet, or otherwise integrated with Sui?
-    - [ ] Yes
+    - [x] Yes
     - [ ] No
 - Will, at least, one of your team members be able to present your team project in-person at the Sui Demo Day @ Bangkok on November 16th, 2024?
-    - [ ] Yes
+    - [x] Yes
     - [ ] No
 - Did, at least, one of your team members participate in Sui Hacker House: Bangkok?
-    - [ ] Yes
+    - [x] Yes
     - [ ] No